calliope-project/calliope/doc/user/components.rst

 Technology types
 ----------------

 Each technology (that is, each member of the set ``y``) is of a specific *technology type*, which determines how the framework models the technology and what properties it can have.
-The technology type is specified by inheritance from one of five abstract base technologies (see the :doc:`model configuration section <configuration>` for more details on this inheritance model):
+The technology type is specified by inheritance from one of five abstract base technologies (see :ref:`configuration_techs` in the model configuration section for more details on this inheritance model):

 * Supply: Supplies energy from a resource to a carrier (a source).
 Can have storage.
 Can define an additional secondary resource (base technology: ``supply``)
 * Demand: Acts like supply but with a resource that is negative (a sink).
 Draws energy from a carrier to satisfy a resource demand.
 Can also have storage (base technology: ``demand``)